 While tastes and sizes have changed, the same valuation methodology is still applicable for establishing ARVs in Bermuda for land taxation purposes.
 It has been used by the department for almost 50 years and has been accepted by the Land Valuation Appeal Tribunal and stood the test of time.

-Section 4 of the Land Valuation and Tax Act 1967 requires fairness of Annual Rental Values (ARVs) between valuation units, one with another.
+Land Valuation and Tax Act 1967.pdf requires fairness of Annual Rental Values (ARVs) between valuation units, one with another.
 There must therefore be some measure or yardstick to compare properties to ensure fairness and equity between valuation units and their ARVs.

 Using bedrooms and bathrooms as the yardstick is far too simplistic and unfair as it ignores other features of a property that affects its rental value.
 There are a number of factors that are the principal determinants of rental value of a residential property.

 The department uses to following factors to analyse rents, carry out revaluations and ensure fairness and equity between assessments:

 1. Location: the geographical location also reflects views and typical lot size for the neighbourhood;

 2. Property type: house, apartment or condominium;

 3. Size of living accommodation: which is measured by using the Gross External Area (GEA) of the property.
 This is one of the main attributes behind a property and its associated ARV;

 4. Size of any ancillary accommodation: this includes things such as porches, covered verandahs, garages which will also be measured on a Gross External Basis;

 5. Amenities: swimming pool, docks, tennis courts, etc;